 When one divorcing spouse moves out of the house, you have two options: reach an agreement about how you'll share expenses and about child custody and support, or go to court and ask a judge to decide.
 If you and your spouse are able to agree, you can write up a temporary agreement and go on to try to resolve the rest of the issues in your divorce.
 If you and your spouse can't agree, one of you should go to court right away to quickly resolve any critical issues, such as spousal support.
 And, if the children will be staying with you, you should immediately file for custody and child support.

 To get a court order, you must prepare and file some paperwork.
 Fill-in-the-blank forms may be available for free from the court or online.
-Some courts have self-help law centers for family law cases, with forms and instructions for people representing themselves, and sometimes even employees who can help you with your forms.
+Some courts have self-help law centers for family law cases, with forms and instructions for people representing themselves, and sometimes even employees, such as staff attorneys, who can help you with your forms.

 Here's what you'll probably need: